PatagonianTech/sonarqube-community-branch-plugin/README.md

 # Sonarqube Community Branch Plugin
 This repository is just a clone of [Sonarqube m1carke plugin](https://github.com/mc1arke/sonarqube-community-branch-plugin), specifically from [this commit](https://github.com/mc1arke/sonarqube-community-branch-plugin/commit/c16bb51dc5bbebf3bf8e3d1aeee62195bfb38814)

 - No changes were made to the code.
-This is here to have our own internal copy of the code.
+This is here just to have our own copy of the code.
 - Some unit test classes were erased because they failed to compile.

 ## How to use